linklayer/cantact-fw/README.md

 [Launchpad](https://launchpad.net/gcc-arm-embedded/+download).
 Download for your system and add the `bin` folder to your PATH.

 With that done, you should be able to compile using `make`.
+If you are compiling for a device that has no external crystal, compile with `make INTERNAL_OSCILLATOR=1`.

 ## Flashing & Debugging